 While having access to your high-impact data may be critical for an employee to do their job, this access can leave you vulnerable for potential data loss.
-Use the High Risk Employees list to monitor the file activity of employees that may have a higher risk profile, and keep your data secure.

 - Suspicious system activity: Employees who tried to access sensitive systems or raised alerts in other security monitoring systems

 - Poor security practices: Employees that use unsanctioned tools to get their jobs done or have poor security awareness as shown by consistently falling for phishing tests or failing security training

 - Contractor: Employees who have a contract or temporary status

 For each watchlist, you can set up customized alerts to notify you when important data may be leaving your organization.

 More tools to identify insider risks